 Gutters and Downspouts

 Most of us rake up fall’s fallen leaves in the yard, but sometimes we forget about the gutters and downspouts till the heavy rains of the following spring.
 And over the long haul, that can be a costly oversight.

 Clogged gutters and downspouts will cause water to back up and run down behind the gutters and onto the fascia board, leading to rot and eventual replacement.
 So before the fall rainy season hits, make sure your gutters and downspouts are free of debris and draining properly.

-Of all home maintenance tasks, you should complete this fall in Greenville, checking the roof is the one most often neglected.
+Of all home maintenance tasks, you should complete this fall in South Carolina, checking the roof is the one most often neglected.
 But it shouldn’t be.

 Violent winter winds, heavy snow, and freezing rain can force water into places on your roof (even uphill) where it would normally never get.
 Fall, then, is the time to check your roof for broken or missing shingles or tiles.
 If you do detect any problems, it may be a good idea to call in a roofing contractor.

-With these 5 home maintenance tasks, you should complete this fall in Greenville taken care of, you can now – with peace of mind and a sense of security – relax and enjoy.
+With these 5 home maintenance tasks, you should complete this fall in South Carolina taken care of, you can now – with peace of mind and a sense of security – relax and enjoy.
 Still, these are just the basic tasks.